 There are also changes to deductions taken on the interest of home equity loans.
 These loans are generally divided into two categories: acquisition indebtedness (purchases used for “acquiring, constructing, or substantially improving any qualified residence”) and home equity indebtedness (purchases that don’t qualify under acquisition indebtedness).
 Under the new law, the interest on home equity indebtedness is no longer deductible on your return.

 Some deductions have been eliminated entirely, including investment expenses such as portions of the fees paid to your broker.
 Alimony payments are also no longer deductible for divorce and separation agreements signed after Dec.
 31, 2018 (they are also no longer listed in the recipient’s gross income).

 Keep in mind that all of these changes—from the new brackets to the deductions—are temporary and will expire after 2025.

 New Pass-Through Income Deduction

-Physician-owners can now deduct up to 20% of qualified pass-through income generated by their practice.
+Under new health care tax reform, physician-owners can now deduct up to 20% of qualified pass-through income generated by their practice.
 The deduction is subject to a number of limitations and qualifications.
 It also phases out as total income increases, beginning with $315,000/year and disappearing entirely at $415,000/year.
 This deduction also expires after 2025.